How do exponential size solutions arise in semidefinite programming?: Main results and proofs

 \end{Theorem}

+Note that even $k \geq 1$ easily implies that the feasible set of \eqref{problem-sdpprime} (or equivalently, that of \eqref{problem-sdp}) is unbounded.
+Indeed, since $A_1' \succeq 0, \, $ we can add an arbitrarily large multiple of the first unit vector to any feasible solution of \eqref{problem-sdpprime}, and stay feasible.
+Of course, Theorem \ref{thm-main} proves much more than the feasible set of \eqref{problem-sdpprime} is unbounded: it proves a hierarchy among the variables in \eqref{problem-sdpprime}.

 The proof of Theorem \ref{thm-main} has three main parts.
-First, in Lemma \ref{lemma-xk-arb-large} we prove the first statement, that in strictly feasible solutions of \eqref{problem-sdpprime} we can have arbitrarily large $x_k.$ Lemma \ref{lemma-tailindex} is a technical statement about nonzero blocks in the $A_i'.$
+First, in Lemma \ref{lemma-xk-arb-large} we prove item \eqref{thm-main-1}, that in strictly feasible solutions of \eqref{problem-sdpprime} we can have arbitrarily large $x_k.$ Lemma \ref{lemma-tailindex} is a technical statement about a certain parameter, called the {\em tail-index} of the $A_i';$ this parameter depends on where the nonzero blocks of the $A_i'$ are.

+\co{Lemma \ref{lemma-tailindex} is a technical statement about nonzero blocks in the $A_i', \,$ which yields a lower bound on a certain parameter, called their {\em tail-index}.}

-In the second part, Lemma \ref{lemma-derive-poly} deduces from \eqref{problem-sdpprime} a set of quadratic polynomial inequalities.
+In the second part, Lemma \ref{lemma-derive-poly} deduces from \eqref{problem-sdpprime} a set of quadratic inequalities.
 These are typically ``messy", namely they look like

 Third, in Lemma \ref{lemma-xj>=dj+1} from these messy inequalities we first derive ``cleaned up" versions, such as